MichalLytek/type-graphql/docs/prisma.md

 }
 ```

-Then, after running `prisma generate` you can import the generated resolvers classes and use them to build your schema:
+Then, after running `prisma generate` we can import the generated resolvers classes and use them to build our schema:

 ```typescript
 import { resolvers } from "@generated/type-graphql";